-On October 18, 1988, Roseanne, a television sitcom about a blue-collar American family starring the comedienne Roseanne Barr, premieres on ABC.
+On October 18, 1988, Roseanne, a television sitcom about a blue-collar American family starring the comedian Roseanne Barr, premieres on ABC.
 The show was considered groundbreaking for its realistic portrayal of a working-class family and the issues they faced.
-Barr’s portrayal of the loud, abrasive, overweight Roseanne Conner was a sharp contrast to the stereotypical TV housewife in the mold of Leave It to Beaver’s June Cleaver and The Brady Bunch’s Carol Brady.
+Barr’s portrayal of the loud and abrasive Roseanne Conner was a sharp contrast to the stereotypical TV housewife in the mold of Leave It to Beaver’s June Cleaver and The Brady Bunch’s Carol Brady.
 The show was an instant ratings hit, airing for nine seasons, collecting numerous awards and turning Barr into a big star.
-It was rebooted for one season in 2018.
+It was rebooted in 2018.

 Roseanne Barr was born on November 3, 1952, and raised in Salt Lake City, Utah.
 She began doing stand-up comedy at clubs in Denver and used her experiences as a wife and mother of three children as fodder for her routines.
 She became known for using the term “domestic goddess” to refer to a housewife.
 By the mid-1980s, Barr had risen to national fame, and in 1988 her self-titled TV show debuted on ABC.